Job Inquiry Letters: How to Write & Send Them (+Examples)

 Phone Number

-If you want, you can add your resume to this email as well.
-Not everyone will read it, but it will give your recipient more information about your skills and background up front.
-Just make sure that your attached resume is optimized for both the hiring manager and the ATS resume test.
+You should add your resume as an attachment to this email as well to give your recipient more information about your skills and background up front.
+Just make sure that your attached resume is optimized for both the hiring manager and the ATS.

-With the letter option, you should pay attention to standard letter guidelines regarding formatting.
-That will help to ensure that the letter you send showcases your professionalism and attention to detail.
-That means using the right contact information presentation, and including a standard greeting and close.
+With the mailed or hand-delivered letter option, you should pay attention to standard letter guidelines regarding formatting.
+That will help ensure the letter you send showcases your professionalism and attention to detail.
+That means using the right contact information presentation and including a standard greeting and close.
 For example:

 Please don’t hesitate to contact me at [phone number] or [email address] if you have any questions about my resume or qualifications.
-I hope to hear from you soon, and look forward to having the opportunity to discuss a future with your great firm.
+I hope to hear from you soon and look forward to having the opportunity to discuss a possible future with your great firm.

 Sincerely,